A sufficient connectivity condition for rigidity and global rigidity of linearly constrained frameworks in $\mathbb{R}^2$: Further Remarks and Examples

 \section{Further Remarks and Examples}

-We cannot replace the number 6 (i.e.\ being 6-balanced) in Theorem \ref{thm:6balanced} by a smaller number.
+We cannot replace the number 6 (i.e.,\ being 6-balanced) in Theorem \ref{thm:minus3edges} by a smaller number.
 To see this consider the looped simple graph $G=(V,E,L)$ in Figure \ref{fig:5-balanced}.
-Its underlying simple graph is 5-connected.
-Combining this with the fact that it has five distinct vertices with loops we deduce that $G$ is 5-balanced.
-However, it is not rigid as a linearly constrained framework in $\R^2$.
-To see this let $X_0$ be the set of vertices with loops, let $X_1,X_2,\ldots X_7$ be the vertex sets of copies of the other $K_5$'s, and let $X_8,X_9,\ldots,X_{27}$ be the sets of the endpoints of the simple edges that connect distinct copies of $K_5$'s.
+Let $H$ be the underlying simple graph of $G$.
+Since $H$ is 5-connected and adding a single loop to five distinct vertices turns $H$ into $G$, the graph $G$ is 5-balanced.
+Lov\'asz and Yemini \cite{LY} used Theorem \ref{thm:LY} to show that the graph $H$ is not rigid as a bar-and-joint framework in $\R^2$.
+Using Theorem \ref{thm:rank_vertex} in a similar way, we can show that the graph $G$ is not rigid as a linearly constrained framework in $\R^2$.
+To see this let $X_0$ be the set of vertices with loops, let $X_1,X_2,\ldots ,X_7$ be the vertex sets of copies of the other $K_5$'s, and let $X_8,X_9,\ldots,X_{27}$ be the sets of the endpoints of the simple edges that connect distinct copies of $K_5$'s.
 Then $\X=\{X_0,X_1,\ldots,X_{27}\}$ is an admissible 1-thin cover of $G$ ($L'=\emptyset$).
 Thus Theorem \ref{thm:rank_vertex} gives

 implying that $G$ is not rigid as a linearly constrained framework in $\R^2$.